 Insurance Segment Gross Premiums Written - Gross premiums written in our Insurance segment decreased \$28.2 million to \$2.6 million in 2010, compared to \$30.7 million in 2009.
 The decrease in gross premiums written was primarily due to the non-renewal of the majority of the remaining in-force book of business.
-Gross premiums written in the Insurance segment can fluctuate significantly between quarters and between years based on several factors, including, without limitation, the timing of the inception or cessation of quota share reinsurance contracts, including whether or not the Company has portfolio transfers in, or portfolio transfers in, or portfolio transfers in the Insurance segment, from time to time, it will evaluate potential new business opportunities for its Insurance segment.
+Gross premiums written in the Insurance segment can fluctuate significantly between quarters and between years based on several factors, including, without limitation, the timing of the inception or cessation of quota share reinsurance contracts, including whether or not the Company has portfolio transfers in, or portfolio transfers out, of quota share reinsurance contracts of in-force books of business.
+Although the Company is not actively underwriting new business in the Insurance segment, from time to time, it will evaluate potential new business opportunities for its Insurance segment.